Shrouk-Ashraf/Weather_App_Flutter/README.md

 # weather_app

-This weather application shows the weather of any country the user wants and changes the material theme accoeding to the weather.
+This weather application shows the weather of any country the user wants and changes the theme color according to the weather.

 This application uses the following technologies as:
 1) Dio package.